 Find out more on the festival’s website.

-GlassFest in Corning celebrates the town’s rich history of glassmaking and will be returning in 2022.
+GlassFest in Corning celebrates the town’s rich history of glassmaking.
 In addition to being able to watch live as gaffers make incredible pieces of art at the Corning Museum of Glass, visitors will also be able to tour historic museums, shop great vendors and shops in downtown Corning, and enjoy live entertainment.

 If that’s not enough, there is also the Wineglass 8k race, which offers a great chance to enjoy the beauty of the region while getting some exercise.